Kickstartai-product/dailytide-community-edition/frontend/README.md

 ---

-This README is designed to provide a comprehensive overview of the Daily Tide frontend.
-If you have any questions or need assistance, feel free to reach out.
-Happy coding! 🌟
+Feel free to dive into the repository, explore the codebase, and adapt it to your needs.
+If you have any questions or feedback, don't hesitate to reach out.
+Happy coding! 😊